-By the end of this article, you will get to know about:
+By the end of this article, these tips for your Q&A session will be yours:

 If you are about to give a presentation, you may be considering hosting a Q&A session, as it no doubt gives the mic to audience so that they can raise their voice and tackle critical issues.
 However, sometimes it is really challenging to keep your Q&A session staying away from being dead-silent, filled with awkward sigh and gaze.